Whf99/RDEA/README.md

 - Domain-selection and artifact-loading entry points at the interface level.
 - A private-core adapter stub that deliberately raises `NotImplementedError`.
 - A dependency-free interface demo and contract tests.
-- Selected figures from the paper for qualitative and experimental-result context.
+- Selected qualitative comparison figures from the paper.

 ## What is intentionally withheld